Blog · Analysis · Last reviewed June 16, 2026

 First, training data may be mixed with licensed data, scraped data, user data, vendor data, synthetic data, evaluation data, and internal annotations.
 Second, data may leave traces in multiple artifacts: embeddings, checkpoints, fine-tunes, filters, classifiers, documentation, benchmark sets, prompt libraries, and monitoring tools.
 Third, a model may have been copied, distilled, quantized, cached, routed, or integrated into downstream products.
 Fourth, vendors and customers may hold local versions or outputs.
 Fifth, proving deletion can require logs, attestations, audits, reproducible training records, and sometimes technical methods that only approximate removal.

 That makes algorithmic disgorgement both powerful and fragile.
 It is powerful because it threatens the asset, not just the fine.
-It is fragile because enforcement can become symbolic if the company cannot trace dependencies or if the public cannot know what was actually destroyed.
+It is fragile because enforcement can become symbolic if the company cannot trace dependencies, if successor systems re-ingest the same material, or if the public cannot know what was actually destroyed.

-This is the link to the site's earlier analysis of dataset supply chains, AI audits, and model memory.
+The same problem appears in dataset supply chains, AI audits, model memory, training opt-outs, and data clean rooms.
 Deletion works only when the institution has receipts.
 A model that cannot explain its lineage cannot be cleanly remediated when part of that lineage becomes unlawful.

 The Governance Standard